Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ## The *R* corner: the `c()` function, building an intermediate data set

 The values of these location parameters can also be obtained by running the functions `mean()` and `quantile()`.
-The input of these two functions is a sequence of values from which we want to calculate the mean, and the quantilles.
+The input of these two functions is a sequence of values from which we want to calculate the mean, and the quantiles.
 After calculating the location paramters, we can combine them using the very important `c()` function (this function combines values into a vector): in other words we apply a function on outputs provided by some other functions.

 <codeblock id="01_13">
 </codeblock>